-- 1. Authenticate with OCI and navigate to the Infrastructure Console 111. - 2.
+- 1. Authenticate with OCI and navigate to the Infrastructure Console 113. - 2.
 Use the navigation menu to reach the Object Storage Buckets, Core Infrastructure, page (Hamburger Menu > Object Storage > Object Storage). - 3.
 Remember to set your List Scope Compartment.
 This will depend on your organization's strategy for managing OCI resources. - 4.
-Create a storage bucket 112 or select an existing bucket.
+Create a storage bucket 114 or select an existing bucket. - 5.
+Click the blue Upload button. - 6.
+In the Upload Objects modal window, specify an optional prefix and choose the OCI specific QCOW2 file that was previously downloaded. - 7.
+Click the blue Upload button.